-This document defines requirements for short-range communication for the purposes of compliance checking in autonomous electronic fee collecting systems.
-Compliance checking communication (CCC) takes place between a road vehicle's on-board equipment (OBE) and an interrogator (roadside mounted equipment, mobile device or hand-held unit), and serves to establish whether the data that are delivered by the OBE correctly reflect the road usage of the corresponding vehicle according to the rules of the pertinent toll regime.
+This document specifies requirements for short-range communication for the purposes of compliance checking in autonomous electronic fee collecting systems.
+Compliance checking communication (CCC) takes place between a road vehicle's on-board equipment (OBE) and an interrogator [fixed and mobile roadside equipment (RSE) or hand-held unit] and serves to establish whether the data that are delivered by the OBE correctly reflect the road usage of the corresponding vehicle according to the rules of the pertinent toll regime.

 The operator of the compliance checking interrogator is assumed to be part of the toll charging role as defined in ISO 17573-1.
-The CCC permits identification of the OBE, vehicle and contract, and verification of whether the driver has fulfilled his obligations and the checking status and performance of the OBE.
+The CCC permits identification of the OBE, vehicle and contract, and verification of whether the driver has fulfilled their obligations and the checking status and performance of the OBE.
 The CCC reads, but does not write, OBE data.

-This document is applicable to OBE in an autonomous mode of operation; it is not applicable to compliance checking in dedicated short-range communication (DSRC)-based charging systems.
+This document is applicable to OBE in an autonomous mode of operation.
+It is not applicable to compliance checking in dedicated short-range communication (DSRC)-based charging systems.

-It defines data syntax and semantics, but not a communication sequence.
-All the attributes defined herein are required in any OBE claimed to be compliant with this document, even if some values are set to "not defined" in cases where certain functionality is not present in an OBE.
+It specifies data syntax and semantics, but not a communication sequence.
+All the attributes specified herein are required in any OBE claimed to be compliant with this document, even if some values are set to "not specified" in cases where a certain functionality is not present in an OBE.
 The interrogator is free to choose which attributes are read in the data retrieval phase, as well as the sequence in which they are read.
-In order to achieve compatibility with existing systems, the communication makes use of the attributes defined in ISO 14906 wherever useful.
+In order to achieve compatibility with existing systems, the communication makes use of the attributes specified in ISO 17573-3 wherever useful.

 The CCC is suitable for a range of short-range communication media.
-Specific definitions are given for the CEN-DSRC as specified in EN 15509, as well as for the use of ISO CALM IR, the Italian DSRC as specified in ETSI ES 200 674-1, ARIB DSRC and WAVE DSRC as alternatives to the CEN-DSRC.
-The attributes and functions defined are for compliance checking by means of the DSRC communication services provided by DSRC application layer, with the CCC attributes and functions made available to the CCC applications at the roadside equipment (RSE) and OBE.
-The attributes and functions are defined on the level of application data units (ADU).
+Specific definitions are given for the CEN-DSRC as specified in EN 15509, as well as for the use of ISO CALM IR, the Italian DSRC as specified in ETSI ES 200 674-1, ARIB DSRC, and WAVE DSRC as alternatives to the CEN-DSRC.
+The attributes and functions specified are for compliance checking by means of the DSRC communication services provided by DSRC application layer, with the CCC attributes and functions made available to the CCC applications at the RSE and OBE.
+The attributes and functions are specified on the level of application data units (ADUs).